stahta01/MC6809/README.md

 * [lime](https://github.com/elmerucr/lime) - A virtual computer system that draws inspiration from computing platforms such as the Commodore 64, the Atari ST and the Nintendo Gameboy.
 * [Moira](https://github.com/dirkwhoffmann/Moira) - Motorola 68000 cpu emulator written in C++ by Dirk W. Hoffmann.
 * [vAmiga](https://dirkwhoffmann.github.io/vAmiga/) - An Amiga 500, 1000, or 2000 on your Apple Macintosh by Dirk W. Hoffmann.
-* [vasm](http://sun.hasenbraten.de/vasm/) - A portable and retargetable assembler.
+* [vasm](http://sun.hasenbraten.de/vasm/) - A portable and retargetable assembler by Volker Barthelmann.
 * [VICE](http://vice-emu.sourceforge.net) - The Versatile Commodore Emulator.
 * [VirtualC64](https://dirkwhoffmann.github.io/virtualc64/) - A Commodore 64 on your Apple Macintosh by Dirk W. Hoffmann.
-* [vlink](http://sun.hasenbraten.de/vlink/) - A portable linker for multiple file formats.
+* [vlink](http://sun.hasenbraten.de/vlink/) - A versatile linker by Frank Wille.

 ## References